Microlocal indices and Chern Classes of Foliations

 \begin{rema} When $D$ has an isolated singularity at $x$, it is proved in \cite[Theorem 3.2.1]{BSS87} that

 This follows easily from Theorem \ref{theo; comparison} and $\Psi_f(\ind_M)=\ind_D + \Phi_f(\ind_M)=\ind_D + (-1)^{n-1}\mu_x(D)\cdot\ind_x$. \end{rema}

 The following global index formula generalizes \cite[Theorem 2]{CM19} and \cite[Theorem 1]{CM24}, which were stated only for normal crossing divisors. \begin{coro} Let $\cF$ be a logarithmic one-dimensional foliation along $D$ with tangent bundle $L$.
-Assume $\cF$ has only isolated singularities, $D$ is holonomic, strongly Euler homogeneous and free, then
+We assume $\cF$ has only isolated singularities. \begin{enumerate} \item If $D$ is holonomic, strongly Euler homogeneous and free, then